 Leonard Heise Award

 The Leonard Heise Award is EBAA’s highest honor for non-medical eye bankers in recognition of their outstanding devotion to the Eye Bank Association of America’s development and for exemplifying the precepts of Leonard Heise, a major contributor to the fight against blindness and one of the EBAA’s founders.
-Three distinguished individuals affiliated with Georgia Eye Bank have received this award.
+Four distinguished individuals affiliated with Georgia Eye Bank have received this award.

 R. Townley Paton Award